Managing Injuries and Illness

 During the school day, if notified of any injury or illness, staff at St Andrew's College follow the steps below.
 Also see Communicating about Injuries and Illness.

-Responding staff assess the situation and decide whether to call 111 and/or contact a staff member who is a certified first aider for assistance.
+assess the situation and decide whether to call 111 and/or contact a staff member who is a certified first aider for assistance.
 If unsure, they may also phone Healthline (0800 611 116) for professional advice.

 Medical emergency